david-a-wheeler/flex-perms/PROPOSALS.md

 Here are proposed changes to the current system:

-* Remove `flags` key from `info` entirely, and change regex format in clauses to use slashed regex notation `/.../FLAGS` instead.
 * "include".
 Identify rules to import.
   It loads the corresponding file(s) from the permission directories' `includes` directory.